-Japan raises consumption tax, reviving worries over economy
+Japan raises sales tax to 10% amid signs economy weakening

 “Considering the current economic conditions, the timing is bad,” said Toshihiro Nagahama, chief economist at Dai-ichi Life Research Institute.

-He noted that the economy has slowed since late last year and that demand generated by the construction boom for the Tokyo 2020 Olympics has faded.
+He noted that the economy has slowed since late last year and that demand generated by the construction boom for the Tokyo 2020 Olympics is fading.
 The fear is that might undo years of efforts to escape a deflationary rut where falling prices due to slack demand depress investment, a main driver of growth.

 The tax hike will put an estimated additional burden on households of more than 2 trillion yen ($18 billion).